 You must also be careful when climbing onto your roof.
 Use a sturdy ladder and ensure the spot you place your ladder grants you unobstructed access to your roof.
 If you have a large roof, you might want to invest in a safety harness.

 Once you’re on top of your roof, scrub the surface of the shingles to loosen the mold that has stuck.
 Pay more attention to the areas that are hard to reach and those with the heaviest mold growth.
 Wear your breathing mask while doing this to avoid inhaling the mold particles you brush off.

 Chlorine bleach is an effective solution for getting rid of the mold.
 You can buy it or choose to mix some up at home by mixing one quart of bleach, a gallon of water, and a quarter cup (60 ml) of trisodium phosphate.

 To facilitate maximum coverage, use a pump sprayer when dispersing the solution.
 Avoid using a pressure washer because the force of the water could damage your shingles.

 Spray your entire roof, starting on the lowest row and working your way backward to prevent the chemical solution from draining in your direction.
 Keep spraying until you see runoff, allowing the solution to soak for about 20 minutes.

-Bleach can cause permanent discoloration or damage to your roof, so rinsing the solution is vital.
+According to Jeff Guthrie, a Phoenix Roofing Repair specialist, bleach can cause permanent discoloration or damage to your roof, so rinsing the solution is vital.
 Once you’ve left the solution to soak for approximately 20 minutes, take your garden hose, or fill your sprayer with fresh water, and rinse the areas containing the cleaning solution.
 Begin at the top shingle and make your way downwards to prevent water seepage.